haixiang1977/algorithem-selfstudy/data_structure/tree/Readme.txt

 2 types of tree traversal
     preorder traversal - work at a node is performed before (pre) its children are processed postorder traversal - the work at a node is performed after (post) its children are processed

+binary tree - a tree which no node can have more than two children